surf-visualization/blospray/readme.md

 as it can already be used to produce useful visualizationz, but lots of things are still missing and not all errors are gracefully handled.

+In case you give it a try and/or have remarks and questions, let us know at visualization@surfsara.nl!

 ## Goals

 - Flexible and high-quality rendering of large scientific datasets using OSPRay